tkolisnik/ShinyGEExplorer/README.md

 # ShinyGEExplorer

-1. This is the ShinyGEExplorer R package for Gene Expression Data analysis and exploration created by Tyler Kolisnik.
+1. This is the ShinyGEExplorer R Shiny App for Gene Expression Data analysis and exploration created by Tyler Kolisnik.

 2. Please load the package using RStudio by pressing the Run App button or via the command